pirasanthan-jesugeevegan/Weather-App/README.md

 ﻿# Weather-app
-This app fetches weather weatherData based on your location.
+This app fetches weather data based on your location.

 It uses http://openweathermap.org/ API
 ## Features